tianyizhu/cs225Final/results.md

 ——————————

 Filename

+The interface will looks like:

+Welcome to plane path finder!!

+Enter your start and destination ariport code:

+SHA

+USH

+Choose the flight route you prefer:

+1) shortest distance onboard.
+2) least transfer flights.
+3) take a look at both.

+your choices:2

+least transfer flights:

+ -- "SHA" -- "PEK" -- "CDG" -- "EZE" -- "USH"  arrived

+total distance: 22740.9 km

+generate the path animation? (yes or no):yes

+Enter the name of the output file:Filename

 Then the gif file will be generated under the "build" folder.
 Please ignore the warning that similiar to:
 "WARNING: Call to cs225::PNG::getPixel(1645,4294966922) tries to access y=4294966922, which is outside of the image (image height: 961).